World Famous Manakamana Bhagwati Temple with Cable car

 History of Muktinath Temple

 The Annapurna range, Nilgiri, Dhaulagiri, and other famous mountains encompass significant Hindu and Buddhist sacred sites, including the Muktinath Temple.
 Muktinath is considered a form of Lord Vishnu.
 According to writings in the Puranas, due to the curse of Vrinda, Lord Vishnu resides in Muktin Kshetra in the form of Saligram.
 The demon king Jalandhar was immensely powerful and became the emperor of all demons across heaven, earth, and the underworld.
 Mahadev (Shiva) became attracted to Jalandhar's wife, Parvati, which led to a corruption of his mind.
 A prolonged war ensued between Shiva and Jalandhar at Kailash.
 Eventually, Shiva overpowered Jalandhar.
 In the battle, Shiva invoked Vishnu.
 Jalandhar's strength was rooted in the devotion of his wife, Vrinda, towards him, as she remained faithful.
 Aware of this, Mahadev was determined to defeat Jalandhar.
 In a pivotal moment, Vishnu took on the form of Jalandhar and tricked Vrinda into a physical relationship, thereby destroying her unwavering devotion.
 Upon realizing what had transpired, Vrinda became enraged with Vishnu, who then cursed her.
 Wrathful, Vrinda transformed into grass, trees, and stones on Earth.
 Consequently, due to this curse, Vishnu manifested as Tulsi, Peepal, Kush, and Saligram.
 The Saligram form of Vishnu is believed to grant liberation (Mukti) in the Kshetra of Muktinath.
-This sacred site was established at the confluence of Damodar Kunda Water and the Kali Gandaki River near Kagbeni.
+This sacred site was established at the confluence of the Damodar Kunda Water and the Kali Gandaki River near Kagbeni.
 It is said that offering Tarpan to Vishnu at Muktinath saves 21 generations of one's ancestors.

 In Nepali society, it is believed that this area is associated with the Svasthani Vrat Katha.
 According to the legend, Lord Shiva roamed over the dead body of Sati Devi, and her face fell in this area, which is why it is called Mukti Dham.

-Places to Visit During Muktinath Tour
+Places to Visit During the Muktinath Tour

 There are many temples to visit during the tour.
-First, we will explore Pashupatinath Temple, the greatest Hindu temple in Nepal dedicated to Lord Shiva.
+First, we will explore Pashupatinath Temple, the greatest Hindu temple in Nepal, dedicated to Lord Shiva.
 Next, we will visit Gyajeswari Shakti Peetha and Jal Narayan Temple, which is dedicated to Lord Vishnu.

 On the way, we will stop at Manakamana Bhagwati Temple before continuing to Pokhara and then to Muktinath.
 Near Muktinath, there are numerous monasteries, and the surrounding mountain views are breathtaking.
 We will pass through Kagbeni village and Jomsom village on our way.